FAQs

 Can you mow my lawn if I have a fence?

 Yes - if our equipment can fit through your gate we can mow your yard.
 If your gate opening is 51” or greater, we are able to fit our equipment.
-If it’s smaller, we may add an additional push mow charge depending on the size of your lawn due to the extra time it takes to service the property.
+If it’s smaller, we may add an additional push mow charge depending on the size of your lawn due to the extra time it takes to service the lawn.

 Can you do grass mowing on hills?